ShyamKatta/Interviews_Analysis/README.md

 Always good to ask the recruiter, or previous interviewees the type of interviews for the role.
 Which help you focus and narrow down your areas of preperation.

-These are just my 2 cents of interview process from me and my peer experience.
+These are just my 2 cents of interview process from technical dimension of me and my peer experience.
 Be prepared to get some surprise technical rounds.